Raynes Park Vale F.C.: 2018–2019

 Raynes Park Vale recorded their highest league position in 21 years (1997–98) by finishing 5th in the CCL Premier.
-They were in 18th place out of 20 on 12 February 2019 and without a league win in 2019, but 5 wins in a row took them up to 9th by 26 February and up 9 places in 2 weeks.
+They were in 18th place out of 20 on 12 February 2019 and without a league win in 2019, but 5 consecutive wins took them up to 9th by 26 February and up 9 places in 2 weeks.
 By 26 March the Vale had gone unbeaten for 2 months and 10 matches, winning 7 and drawing 3, when they lost to Southall away 1–0.
 The good form continued till the end of the season, 27 April 2019, with a 1–0 away win at Camberley Town.
 Despite finishing 5th, RPV scored the fewest goals in the division with 47 and tied 4th least for goals conceded, 48.

 In the FA Cup in August RPV beat Lingfield 3–0 at home in the extra preliminary round.
 In the preliminary round Raynes Park drew 1–1 at home with Spelthorne Sports but lost the away replay 4–3.

 In the FA Vase RPV lost 0–1 at home to Cobham in the 1st round qualifying on 1 September.

 A video of an extraordinary Seanan McKillop penalty versus Horley Town on 12 February 2019 went viral on social media.
 The penalty hit the crossbar, went high up into the night sky, came down and spun back in to the net.
 Vale won the league game 3–2.